 When foods begin to go rancid, they will put off an off odor.
 Smell the pine nuts to see if there are any rancid smells, which are often similar to soap, paint, or sour butter.
 If it smells odd at all, you will want to throw it out.

 If the pine nuts smell and appear fine, you can taste one.
 If it tastes off or bitter, you will want to dispose of them.

 Just like with all food, rely on your instincts to spot spoilage.
 If something appears wrong, it’s better to dispose of it.

 - Like other nuts, pine nuts will go bad.
 Given the dense amount of oil in pine nuts, they will go rancid rapidly.

 - At room temperature, you can expect shelled pine nuts to last for a month.

-- When refrigerated, pine nuts will last for up 3 months.
-When frozen, they can last for up to 9 months.
+- When refrigerated, pine nuts will last for up three months.
+When frozen, they can last for up to nine months.

 - Shelled pine nuts should be kept in an airtight container.

-- Signs of spoilage in pine nuts can include bitter smell or flavor and appearances of mold.
+- Signs of spoilage in pine nuts can include a bitter smell or flavor and the appearance of mold.